carjed/mutif-browser/README.md

 * `library(DT)      # Pretty tables`
 * `library(ggplot2) # Pretty plots`
 * `library(RColorBrewer)`
+* `library(dplyr)`

 If you have the `dev_tools` package installed, you can quickly install and load the required packages with  `source_gist("https://gist.github.com/carjed/1839dd68e43eda0e4c06")`

+### Usage Instructions
+To start, choose the single-base mutation type you wish to examine from the "Select Type" dropdown menu on the left.

+This will display a heatmap of the 4,096 unique 7-mer mutation rate estimates corresponding to the selected type.
+These 7-mer subtypes are organized according to the 3 positions upstream (x-axis) and 3 positions downstream (y-axis) from the site of a mutation.
+Subtypes sharing the same +1/-1 base are grouped together in a large box (256 subtypes each), and subtypes sharing the same +1/-1 and +2/-2 base are grouped together in smaller boxes (16 subtypes each).

-### Selecting Motifs
+### Selecting subtypes of interest
+Hovering over a cell in the heatmap will display a text field under the heatmap indicating the 7-mer motif and mutation rate information.
+Clicking a cell will highlight it on the heatmap.

-To select a set of k-mers corresponding to a given motif, check the box for the base(s) of interest at each position upstream/downstream from the mutation site.
-This will mark the corresponding cells of the heatmap and add the data to the Selection Table.
+On the sidebar is a grid of checkboxes corresponding to the 4 possible nucleotides at each position +/-3 bases away from the mutation site.
+Selecting one or more of these checkboxes will highlight the corresponding 7-mers on the heatmap.

-The motif corresponding to your selection is displayed to the right of the checkbox grid.
-If this motif is degenerate, ambiguous bases are represented in standard IUPAC codes [under development].

-Additionally, you can select motifs of interest either by clicking on a cell of the heatmap or selecting a row from the table.
-Both of these will also mark the cell on the heatmap and add to the Selection Table.
-Hovering over a cell in the heatmap will display the motif and relative rate below the plot.

-### Selection Summary
-When motifs have been added to the Selection Table, the following statistics are automatically calculated among the selected subset:
-* Relative mutation rate (selected motifs)
-* Fold-difference over background rate for the category
-* Min, Median, Max
-* Chi-squared test for uniformity
+Below the heatmap, you will find a searchable table of the 4,096 7-mer relative mutation rates for the selected type.
+Clicking on a row will highlight the corresponding 7-mer in the heatmap.

+Below this table is another table containing all motifs that have been selected from clicking on the heatmap, selecting from the table, and/or selecting from the checkbox grid.
+Changing to another mutation type clears all selected subtypes from this list.

 ### Downloading Data
 To download data for your selected motifs, simply click the "Download Selected Data" button.
-Alternatively, you can download data for all 25476 motifs across all 6 categories by clicking the "Download Full Data" button.
+Alternatively, you can download data for all 24,576 subtypes by clicking the "Download Full Data" button.

 ----
 ### Known bugs/quirks/limitations: